sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 ```

-Consequnetly, to extract the low resolution image for next step of analysis you just need to run.
+Consequnetly, to extract the low resolution image for next step of analysis you just need to run the following code.
 Here, we extract the HIER_0_VAL_8 layer via:

 ```
 ./mrxsdump.py  -g "HIER_0_VAL_8"  -O CCNE1_TMA_lr.png -P  CCNE1_TMA.mrxs